wp-cli/handbook/commands/user/delete/index.md

 : User ID to reassign the posts to.

 [\--yes]
-: Answer yes to any confirmation propmts.
+: Answer yes to any confirmation prompts.

 ### EXAMPLES